RubyMuibi/R24/README.md

 # R24 🌎

-This is a repository platform for software developers to discover, explore and share their projects (RUM).
+This is a repository and social networking platform for software developers to discover, explore, and share their projects.

 ## How to Use
 1. Visit https://r24.dev or clone this repository.